How to Get Credentialed as an Addiction Counselor in California

 Ideal if you want to start learning before entering the field.

-โœ… Register as an RADT later when ready to work
+✅ Register as a registrant later when ready to work

 Start working while completing your education.